m2broth/HeadersConsumerBundle/README.md

 ## Setup

-Just enable HeadersConsumerBundle in the AppKernel.php.
+Just enable the HeadersConsumerBundle in the AppKernel.php:
 ```php
 new m2broth\HeadersConsumerBundle\HeadersConsumerBundle();